 Nothing in these by-laws affects the application after 1 July 1993 of a by-law in force before that day in so far as that by-law relates to a fee or charge for a period commencing before that day or to a fee or charge for any matter or thing done before that day.

 ”.

-6 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-199(d) had not come into operation.
-It reads as follows:

-199. Irrigation legislation repealed

-These written laws are repealed:

-(d) the Water Agencies (Preston Valley Irrigation Services) By-laws 1969.